neighlyd/node-task-api/README.md

 # Task App

 The Task App allows users to create accounts and track their tasks, marking them as completed.
 It has built-in filtering and querying for tasks.
-Routes are secured behind authentication and tasks are automatically filtered by user.
-The API connects to a MongoDB that preserves all user and task information.
+Routes are secured behind authentication and tasks are automatically filtered by user profile.
+The API connects to a mongoDB instance that preserves all user and task information.

 # API Documentation
 The following endpoints are accessible through the API.
-Click on each to read more about the data constraints, responses, errors, and to see examples.
+Select each to read more about the data constraints, responses, errors, and to see examples.

 ## Open Endpoints